 Harry pushed him out of the way.
 He struck the bookshelf and collapsed to the floor, curling up into a shivering ball.

-The dementor twisted about, then melted to a slim shadow.
-‘Au revoir,’ it whispered in Fleur’s voice.
-A ring of burning gold shone upon her left hand.
+The dementor twisted about and melted into a slim shadow.
+‘Au revoir,’ it whispered in Fleur’s voice, a ring of burning gold shining upon her left hand.
 ‘Au revoir, Harry.
 I’m afraid perfect wishes just don’t come true.’

 Nothing will send me back to how I was.
 I won’t lose her.
 She promised.